Jaisocx-Tools/tree-with-events/README.md

 the html markup is produced by JSTree javascript class, used here in this project with javascript source code and no 3rd party dependencies.

 ## future improvements
-easy to implement themes switching.
+easy to implement themes choice.

 ## how to use